james-langbein/Writing/README.md

-# Writing
+# Writing Review
-For holding drafts in markdown format so others can review
+For holding drafts in rendered markdown so others can review.